veralake777/twitch-clone/README.md

 This app is different from Twitch.
 With Twitch every user has one stream/channel that they can stream to.
 In this app, every user can create unlimited channels/streams that they can stream to.

+This README includes my thought process and skills learned throughout the project.

+This is an ongoing project.

 ## To Run
 npm install
 npm start